dneuge/cvr/README.md

 To use CVR, you currently need:

 * Linux
-* a capture card by [Blackmagic Design](http://www.blackmagicdesign.com/) which is supported by their [Decklink SDK](http://www.blackmagicdesign.com/support/sdks)
+* a capture card by [Blackmagic Design](http://www.blackmagicdesign.com/) which is supported by their Desktop Video SDK (also known as Decklink SDK)
-* the Decklink SDK for compilation, plus drivers for your capture card (if you are on Gentoo, check out media-libs/blackmagic-desktop-video from [our overlay](http://gentoo-overlay.megacoffee.net/) for just the runtime library & kernel module)
+* the Desktop Video SDK for compilation, plus drivers for your capture card (if you are on Gentoo, emerge `media-libs/blackmagic-desktop-video` and `media-libs/blackmagic-desktop-video-sdk` via [MegaCoffee overlay](http://gentoo-overlay.megacoffee.net/))
 * PulseAudio
 * Qt 4.8
 * a video card that supports XVideo in UYVY pixel mode